Cassandra Cleghorn

 413-597-2455

-I began teaching at Williams in 1990, while I was completing my dissertation from Yale in American Studies.
-My PhD thesis, “Seeing Through Doing Good,” took as its point of entry the evident obsession of 19th-century U.S. writers with the performance of charity and its limits.
-In the era of reform mania, mainstream magazines were a key stage for writers — both canonical and anonymous — to describe and critique individual displays of disciplinary affect in evidence everywhere around them.
-In so doing, these mostly white writers exposed the ambivalent ethics of other- and self-care at the heart of the formation of the middle class.
+I began teaching at Williams in 1990, while I was completing my dissertation at Yale in American Studies.
+My PhD thesis, “Seeing Through Doing Good,” took as its point of entry the evident obsession of 19th-century U.S. writers with the limits of charity to make meaningful social change.
 At Yale, I gravitated to courses on social class, the history of photography, and the culture of consumption.
-The creative, interdisciplinary approach of American Studies allowed me to continue the kind of work I had done at UC Santa Cruz as a Classics major, where I specialized in Greek epic and lyric poetry.
+This interdisciplinary program built on the work I did as an undergraduate at UC Santa Cruz, where I majored in Classics, graduating summa cum laude in Greek.

 Teaching and Mentoring

-By rough estimate, I’ve taught well over 1,500 Williams students, many of whom have stayed in touch and are now my friends.
-In American Studies, I teach the core courses at every level, enjoying especially the introduction to the field.
+By rough estimate, I’ve taught well over 2,000 Williams students, many of whom have stayed in touch and are now my friends.
+In American Studies, I teach the core courses and electives at every level.
 I am currently the Chair of American Studies.
 My favorite Winter Study course recently was Typewriters, documented in this short film: https://vimeo.com/291774897.
-For the past five years, I’ve enjoyed teaching the writing component of the Summer Science Program.
-In the English department, I teach a range of courses about U.S. literatures and writing, both creative and critical: Expository Writing, Personal Essay, Creative Nonfiction, and the new Introduction to Creative Writing in which we will move between fiction, poetry and nonfiction so as to decolonize genre, or at least to make lots of new writing.
+For the past nine years, I’ve enjoyed teaching the writing component of the Summer Science Program.
+In the English department, I teach a range of courses about U.S. literatures and writing, both creative and critical: Expository Writing, Personal Essay, Creative Nonfiction, Poetry, and Introduction to Creative Writing.
+My new tutorial, Let the Record Show, explores literature of witness and affective, data-driven journalism from W.E.B.
+DuBois to Sarah Schulman.

 For me, teaching is always also a chance to mentor.
 I especially enjoy mentoring the first gen students and students of color who are drawn to my classes.
 As the daughter of a brilliant mom who did not go to college, I have a keen understanding of what it’s like to experience education as a gift that also divides.
 I welcome conversation with anyone about this.